ESMCI/cime/doc/source/what_cime/index.rst

    :maxdepth: 3
    :numbered:

-CIME contains the support scripts, data models, essential utility libraries, a “main” and other tools that are needed to build a single-executable coupled Earth System Model.
-CIME is available in a stand-alone package that can be compiled and tested without full prognostic components (by using the included data models) CIME does not contain any prognostic components.
-In addition, CIME does not contain any intra-component coupling capability (such as atmosphere physics-dynamics coupling).
+CIME contains the support scripts (configure, build, run), data models, essential utility libraries, a “main” and other tools that are needed to build a single-executable coupled Earth System Model.
+CIME is available in a stand-alone package that can be compiled and tested without full prognostic components but is typically included in the source of a climate model.
+CIME does not contain: any prognostic components, any intra-component coupling capability (such as atmosphere physics-dynamics coupling).

 *********
 Overview